mlrun/mlrun/docs/install/remote.md

 ### Using your IDE (e.g. PyCharm or VSCode)

-Use these procedures to access MLRun remotely from your IDE (PyCharm or VSCode).
+Use these procedures to access MLRun remotely from your IDE.
+These instructions are for PyCharm and VSCode.

 #### Create environment file